se4ai2223-uniba/architectural-style-recognition/cronjob.md

 # Important notes

+-   The script cronjob.py must be in the same directory of the Dockerfile (the root in this case).
-The script called cronjob.py will be periodically called by the cron daemon on the host machine in order to move the images, correctly labeled by the experts, inside the raw dataset.
+-   The script called cronjob.py will be periodically called by the cron daemon on the host machine in order to move the images, correctly labeled by the experts, inside the raw dataset.
+-   The script also removes the rows corresponding to the moved images from the dataset.csv and predictions.csv.
+-   The script logs the errors into the file /home/archinet/log-cron.txt

 ## Image Names